-Cataract Scout Park offers adventure to everyone - young and old, Scouts, schools, community groups, families, and businesses.
+Cataract Activity Centre offers adventure to everyone - young and old, Scouts, schools, community groups, families, and businesses.
 Our friendly team can work with you to design tailored programs for every group, with programs designed to fit your curriculum needs.

 From school and Duke of Edinburgh camps to music festivals like Black Stump, corporate or camping retreats to fitness events like the Tough Bloke Challenge, we have space for you!

 Our accommodation spaces hold up to 252 people, and up to 1,000 people can camp in each of our campsites.

 We also have various meeting spaces onsite.
 Our halls and rooms seat between 40 and 650 people.
 We have compact spaces to suit smaller groups and can cater to the masses with a 15,000-person open-air concert arena.
 Trust us when we say we can tailor our Park to anyone and everyone!